Some insist corn is a nutritious dog food ingredient while others denounce it as a problematic cereal grain.

 - Carbohydrates are vital to the kibbling process

 You won’t find corn in commercial dog food because it contributes some unique nutritional property.
 No, it’s there simply because it supplies cheap calories to the product.

 And starchy carbohydrates play a critical role in a process known as gelatinization — a process which is absolutely crucial to the workings of kibble machinery.

 How often do you find corn or other cereal grains in a raw or canned dog food?

 The Bottom Line

 In a nutshell, corn makes any pet food you find it in less expensive to produce.
 And it does this by diluting a recipe’s more costly meat ingredients.

-Kibble is simply inexpensive fast food for dogs.
-And that’s OK.
-Because corn doesn’t just save money for manufacturers.
-It also makes dog food more affordable for pet owners, too.
+Because corn doesn’t just save money for manufacturers — it also makes dog food more affordable for pet owners, too.

-However, to advertise that corn is included in commercial dog food primarily for its nutritional benefits is misleading — and a gross misrepresentation of the facts.
+However, to advertise that corn is included in commercial dog food mainly because of its nutritional benefits is misleading — and a gross misrepresentation of the facts.

 - Based upon human studies, canine values unavailable ↩